I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

-One of those two impossibilities became possible and it wasn’t until 2006 that the citizens of Montreal finished paying off the debt incurred by hosting the Olympic Games.
+However, one of those two impossibilities became possible, and it wasn’t until 2006 that the citizens of Montreal finished paying off the debt incurred by hosting the Olympic Games.

 That dismal story has been repeated over and over again as governments snap at the bait dangled in front of them by the International Olympic Committee (IOC).

-The group that decides where Olympic Games will be held doesn’t pass the sniff test.
+The group that decides where the Olympic Games will be held doesn’t pass the sniff test.

-Andrew Jennings says the IOC is a nest of vipers.
-The investigative journalist knows whereof he speaks because he’s written three books exposing nefarious goings on within the organization (The Lords of the Rings: Power, Money and Drugs in the Modern Olympics, 1992; The New Lords of the Rings, 1996; The Great Olympic Swindle, 2000).
+British investigative reporter Andrew Jennings calls the IOC "a nest of vipers."
+He knows whereof he speaks because he’s written three books exposing nefarious goings-on within the organization: The Lords of the Rings: Power, Money and Drugs in the Modern Olympics (1992); The New Lords of the Rings (1996); and The Great Olympic Swindle (2000).

-The Dutch newspaper De Telegraaf reported Brazilian lawyer João Havelange and IOC member took bribes to support Amsterdam’s failed bid to hold the 1992 Summer Games.
+The Dutch newspaper De Telegraaf reported Brazilian lawyer João Havelange, an IOC member, took bribes to support Amsterdam’s failed bid to hold the 1992 Summer Games.
 He resigned from the IOC in 2011 after it was revealed he had taken a million-dollar bribe while a leading figure in FIFA, the world’s soccer governing body.

 Lamine Diack represents Senegal on the IOC.
 In 1999, he was elected President of the International Association of Athletics Federations (IAAF) and the whiff of corruption has risen from the group.
 Two of Diack’s sons and family friends have landed lucrative jobs or contracts with the IAAF.
 Diack has also been tangled up in a bribery scandal involving soccer.

-Stephen Bloor (The Guardian, 2014) writes that “A decade after the sporting extravaganza, many of its once-gleaming Olympic venues now lie abandoned.
-For many Greeks who swelled with pride at the time, the Games are now a source of anger …”
+Stephen Bloor (The Guardian) writes that “A decade after the sporting extravaganza, many of its once-gleaming Olympic venues now lie abandoned.
+For many Greeks who swelled with pride at the time, the Games are now a source of anger . . . ”

 The ski jump at Sarajevo (1984 Winter Games) is abandoned with walls built at the end of the ramps.
-During the civil war that tore Yugoslavia apart in the 1990s, the podium was put to use for executions (below).
+During the civil war that tore Yugoslavia apart in the 1990s, the podium where medals were presented was put to use for executions (below).